 In cases where the debtor has defended the claim made against them, your debt recovery solicitor will take you through the process towards judgment.
 If judgment is passed in your favour then the debtor will be forced to pay the debt to you.

-In some cases, the debtor may pay the debt to you in full at this point once judgment is passed and that will be the end of your debt recovery journey.
+In some cases, the debtor may pay the debt to you in full.
+At this point once a judgment is passed and that will be the end of your debt recovery journey.

 Step 4 – Enforcement

 In cases where a debtor does not pay you immediately after judgment has been issued, there are some legal remedies that can be taken to help you get paid faster.
 Your debt recovery solicitor will write to the debtor seeking payment and advising that enforcement action will be taken if the debt is not paid within 14 days.

 If after 14 days you have not been paid then there are a number of options available to you.
 Read more about these options here.

 Getting paid faster means you have more cash flow and therefore fewer borrowings.
 Fewer borrowings for your business means your business is paying less interest.
 Your debtor is not getting the benefit of your money while you sustain the loss.